Non-algebraic deformations of flat K\"ahler manifolds: Examples of non-algebraic flat K ahler manifolds with

-\rmk Instead of taking the tangent bundle in the definition of quaternionic double one might take {\bf cotangent} bundle and obtain another flat K\"ahler manifold $X^+$ (the {\it co-quaternionic double}).
+\rmk Instead of taking the tangent bundle in the definition of quaternionic double one might take the {\bf cotangent} bundle and obtain another flat K\"ahler manifold $X^+$ (the {\it co-quaternionic double}).
 It also naturally carries a holomorphic symplectic form, which descends from the total space of the cotangent bundle, and also has $b_1(X^+) = 2b_1(X)$.
 Moreover, manifolds $X^+$ and $X_+$ admit holomorphic Lagrangian fibrations over the same base $X$ with fibres being dual complex tori.

-The quaternionic and co-quaternionic doubles might serve as a ''toy version'' for several important examples where the same configuration occurs, for example, a pair of Hitchin fibrations on the moduli space of $G$-Higgs bundles and the moduli space of the Langlands - dual $^LG$-Higgs bundles (see e.g. \cite{Hit}).
+The quaternionic and co-quaternionic doubles might serve as a ''toy version'' for several important examples where a similar configuration occurs, for example, a pair of Hitchin fibrations on the moduli space of $G$-Higgs bundles and the moduli space of the Langlands - dual $^LG$-Higgs bundles (see e.g. \cite{Hit}).